BryanWilhite/nodejs/svg-path/README.md

 >It can draw anything!
 I’ve heard that under the hood all the other drawing elements ultimately use path anyway.

-Note that this introduction stays laser-focused on the `<path>` element so all `viewBox` attributes declare `150px` squares (the use of `100px` in the Guide is an error because it crops out what we see in the images).
+Note that, with the exception of the [Chis Nager](http://chrisnager.com/) icon, this introduction stays laser-focused on the `<path>` element so all `viewBox` attributes declare `150px` squares (the use of `100px` in the Guide is an error because it crops out what we see in the images).

 ## using SVG and `<img>`